 Getting Trucks off Rocks Road - Log Barging

-We have yet to get uptake from either the Port or the City Council to undertake a more detailed investigation, but you can read our preliminary report below:
+Despite the potential benefits, we have yet to receive uptake from either the Port or the City Council to proceed with a more detailed investigation.
+Our full preliminary report is available below.

-We have yet to get uptake from either the Port or the City Council to undertake a more detailed investigation, but you can read our preliminary report below:
+Despite the potential benefits, we have yet to receive uptake from either the Port or the City Council to proceed with a more detailed investigation.
+Our full preliminary report is available below.

 barging_logs_nelsust__small_file__copy.pdf | |